MainActivityKt/Tasklist/README.md

 ## Stage 2/6 :The tasklist menu

 In this stage, a menu is added to the program to help the user choose what they want.
-Also, it's now possible to adda a multi-line task.
+Also, it's now possible to add a multi-line task.

 [Open stage 2 on Hyperskill](https://hyperskill.org/projects/237/stages/1189/implement)